jareddonovan/creative-coding/docs/tutorials/tut09/index.md

 }
 {% endhighlight %}

-Click through to the following example to see a live version.
+Click through to the following example to see a live version that you can copy and edit.

 <ul class="code-list">